 Which storytellers (oral) or writers do you most admire and why?

-You have spoken to and read to many children about your first two books in the Shadow Chasers series, what memory of their encounters with your work stand out for you the most?
+You have spoken to and read to many children about your first two books in the Shadow Chasers series.
+What memories of their encounters with your work stand out for you the most?

 I'm always struck by how polite the children I give readings to are.
 Invariably, one young boy or girl will put up their hand and ask why a bully in my story called the main character ugly or why the main character is fighting with a girl gang on page one of book one.
 It's very sweet.
 Their sense of right and wrong, and what is done and not done, is already very set at 7/8 years old.
 I probably won't take on any of that feedback: I like that my characters are silly and impulsive and impolite.
 They are much more like the kind of kids I grew up with than the perfect little angels we thought we should be.